At a Glance

 ✨Showcase Your Technical Expertise

 Make sure to highlight your qualifications and experience in HVAC systems.
-Be prepared to discuss specific projects you've worked on, focusing on your role in requirements management and commissioning processes.
+Be prepared to discuss specific projects you've worked on, focusing on your role in requirements management and how you contributed to successful commissioning.

 ✨Emphasise Collaboration Skills

 Since the role involves working closely with colleagues and suppliers, demonstrate your ability to collaborate effectively.
-Share examples of how you've successfully worked in teams to achieve project goals.
+Share examples of how you've successfully worked in teams to solve problems or improve processes.

 ✨Bring New Ideas to the Table

 Altrad Babcock values innovation, so come prepared with fresh perspectives on HVAC commissioning.
-Think about challenges you've faced in previous roles and how you approached them creatively.
+Think about challenges you've faced in previous roles and how you approached them differently, and be ready to share these insights.

-Given the importance of safety in this role, be ready to discuss your safety qualifications and experiences.
-Explain how you prioritise safety in your work and any relevant training you've completed.
+Given the emphasis on safety in the job description, ensure you are familiar with relevant safety qualifications and protocols.
+Be ready to discuss how you prioritise safety in your work and any specific safety training you have completed.